1. What program(s) do I need for my position(s)?

 Participants completing the program in a facilitated seminar are supervised by the facilitator who delivered the training.

-Examinees should provide their employer with a copy of their Personal Information page as temporary proof of having completed
+Examinees should provide their employer with a copy of their temporary card as proof of having completed their training.

 There are 35 multiple choice test questions.

 19. Where can I find information about my exam attempt(s)?